 Old Oven Stories

-Philomena Harmsworth’s exhibition at “Le Vieux Four” patisserie, in Beaminster, is about the twin themes of food and stories.
-Working directly from life reveals insightful behavioural characteristics and hints at the kind of stories being told.
-This intuitive method feeds into the narrative, contemplative pictures and consider deeper dimensions.
-The building is the people who frequent it and vice versa.
+This exhibition at “Le Vieux Four” patisserie, in Beaminster, is about the twin themes of food and stories that people essentially went there for.
+Working directly from life reveals insightful behavioural characteristics hinting at the bent of the stories being told.
+This intuitive method feeds into the narrative of the painting just as the building is the people who frequent it and vice versa.